unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 - `--unikid` (required): the ID of the UNIK token
 - `-p --properties` (required): List of key/value to set as UNIK properties: "key1:value1" "key2:value2".
 See [allowed property key format](/uns-use-the-network/cheatsheet.html#property-keys-of-unik)
-- `--await-confirmation` : Maximum number of blocks to wait to get one confirmation of the transaction.
-Default to 3.
-0 for immediate return.

 - `--passphrase` : The passphrase of the owner of UNIK.
 If you do not enter a passphrase you will be prompted for it.
 - `--fee` : Specify a dynamic fee in satoUNS.
 Defaults to `100000000 satoUNS = 1 UNS`.